General Information

 Anderson College of Business and Computing policy provides students with the opportunity to transfer up to six credit hours of applicable graduate course work completed within the past ten years into a graduate degree plan.
 Generally, this policy is used to accept course work completed prior to admission into the graduate program.
 However, under special circumstances, students have the opportunity to complete work in other Regis graduate programs while enrolled in an Anderson College of Business and Computing graduate program and receive credit for the courses toward degree requirements.

 Students enrolled in other Regis University graduate programs and in Good Standing may register for Anderson College of Business and Computing graduate courses.
-To do so the student must: have the approval from the student’s academic success coach in the program in which the student is currently enrolled.
+To do so the student must: have the approval from the student’s advisor in the program in which the student is currently enrolled.

 Courses eligible for cross registration include all Anderson College of Business and Computing graduate courses for which there is no prerequisite requirement.
 If a student wishes to enroll in a course for which one or more prerequisite courses exists, the student must satisfy all prerequisite requirements before they will be permitted to enroll.
 Permission to enroll in Anderson College of Business and Computing graduate courses does not guarantee that the courses can be used toward the student’s degree requirements.